espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Experienced Professional.md

 # Experienced Professional
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 You carefully safeguard your professional endeavors to prevent disaster.
-When you use Lore to [[Earn Income]], if you roll a critical failure, you instead get a failure.
+When you use Lore to [[z_mechanics/PF2e Mechanics_1.5_09122024/PF2e Journals/GM Screen/Earn Income]], if you roll a critical failure, you instead get a failure.
 If you're an expert in Lore, you gain twice as much income from a failed check to Earn Income, unless it was originally a critical failure.